-With sites like Airbnb and Uber dominating headlines in recent years, the very nature of travel is in the early stages of reform.
+With sites like Airbnb dominating headlines in recent years, the very nature of travel is in the early stages of reform.
 Gone are the days of hotels and hostels serving as our only options for accommodation.

-With the advent of home rental booking sites, renting a room or a property straight from another person can save you a sizeable amount of cash, and you might even be helping the host to pay their bills in the process.
+With the advent of home rental booking sites, renting a room or a property straight from another person can save you a sizable amount of cash, and you might even be helping the host to pay their bills in the process.

 Often you’ll get a relaxed homely feel with a complete set of amenities, and if you’re traveling abroad and renting a room from a local family, you might get a slice of cultural immersion, with a chance to stay in an authentic neighborhood.

-That all being said, by using some of these Airbnb alternatives, not only can you find rooms and apartments, but you can actually stay at timeshares and resorts at a fraction of the price.
+That all being said, by using some of these Airbnb competitors, not only can you find rooms and apartments, but you can actually stay at timeshares and resorts at a fraction of the price.

-There are many competitors for sites like Airbnb, which makes it hard to know which ones to use and when.
+There are many alternatives for sites like Airbnb, which makes it hard to know which ones to use and when.
 Every apartment and spare room has the potential to serve as a boutique hotel, and there are some top-notch alternatives to booking home and vacation rentals that you might not know about.

 Flipkey offers an abundance of vacation home rentals around the world, and since their parent company is TripAdvisor, it seamlessly integrates with their encyclopedia of real user reviews.
-With such a comprehensive set of data on every property in their database, so you can filter your results by the type of amenity you’re looking for.
+With such a comprehensive set of data on every property in their database, you can filter your results by the type of amenity you’re looking for.
 Jacuzzi anyone?

 Though there are plenty of options available on the site for single travelers, Flipkey excels at group bookings in popular tourist destinations.
 The large majority of their properties are vacation rentals and holiday homes which fit four, five, six or more people.
 You may not get that homely feel, and you may not get insight from a local host, but if you’re traveling in a larger group, that’s not always very important anyway.

 HomeAway is the more refined, older brother of Airbnb.
 You’ll find more polished listings for holiday homes on HomeAway, which are targeted to a slightly older crowd.
-The hosts tend to be professionals who list for a living, so if you’re looking for a higher standard of rental and you’re willing to pay for it, Homeaway is an obvious choice.
+The hosts tend to be professionals who list for a living, so if you’re looking for a higher standard of rental and you’re willing to pay for it, HomeAway is an obvious choice.

-Properties like this are perfect for older couples, families, and larger groups who are looking to enjoy the comforts of an entire home.
+Unlike other websites like Airbnb, HomeAway has properties that are perfect for older couples, families, and larger groups who are looking to enjoy the comforts of an entire home.
 If I were on a ski trip in Aspen with a group of buddies, I know exactly where I’d look first.
-HomeAway also owns a few other Airbnb alternatives, like VRBO which is essentially the same but offers a slightly different inventory of properties.
+HomeAway also owns a few other Airbnb competitors, like VRBO (see below), which is essentially the same but offers a slightly different inventory of properties.

 Booking.com has long been the standard for booking hotels online, and now you can book apartments and vacation rentals with their same easy-to-use (and easy-to-book) interface.
 That also means you won’t have much interaction with the host, though, so what you’ll get is an apartment with the booking and check-in process of a hotel.